Ukrainian official Anton Gerashchenko said 280 passengers and 15 crew were on board.

 Earlier, Obama and Vladimir Putin spoke on the phone to discuss new US sanctions imposed on Moscow over its alleged failure to halt the flow of weapons and fighters to separatist forces in eastern Ukraine.

-Local Ukrainian TV images show smoke from the Malaysia passenger airliner that has crashed near the Russian border.
-Photograph: Universal News And Sport (Europe) The White House did not say whether the call occurred before or after reports of the crash emerged.
+The White House did not say whether the call occurred before or after reports of the crash emerged.
 However the Kremlin said Putin informed the US president of the reports on the call.

 Several airlines, including Lufthansa, Turkish Airlines and Russia's Transaereo announced they would avoid east Ukrainian airspace with immediate effect.